-Few others see what you can see.
+Few others produce what you can.
 Your vision leads you to fascinating places.
 You have a habit of creating solutions when the odds are against you.
-You’re often mystified by how you get there.
-It often occurs effortlessly.
+You’re unsure by how you get there.
 Producing top results comes easy for you.
 You have a low threshold for mediocre performance.

 2. You stand for your limitations.

 Humility is attractive.
 That’s what you were told, or at least what you believe.
-You endeavour to go about your business under the radar.
+You go about your business quietly.
 You don’t put your achievements on display.
 That’s for other people to do.
 Instead of highlighting your successes you’re more likely to obsess over your mistakes.
 It helps you relate to others.
 It helps you to feel safe.

 3. You work hard for your results.

 Nothing has been handed to you.
 You’ve learned how to dig deep, and how to get creative.
 You can rely on your stamina to outperform others.
 And yet, you are quietly terrified that if you don’t work yourself to burnout, all your success will come crashing down around you.
 So, you work harder and longer.
-It comes naturally to you.
+It's your deafult mode.

 4. You downplay what you really want.